christophebedard/rmw_email/README.md

    <img src="./rmw_email_cpp/img/example_service.png" alt="example of resulting emails for a service request and then response">
 </p>

+`email` also has an [intraprocess communication mode](#configuration) to bypass actually sending and receiving emails.

 ## Packages

 This repository contains a few packages: